The Idaho School Boards Association advocates for Idaho students and public education with leadership and service for local school boards.

 Our Standards

-What do the ISBA Standards mean to me and my Board?
+What Do the ISBA Standards Mean to My Board?

 DISCLAIMER: These materials are intended solely for ISBA member use and are not intended for nor authorized for any other purpose or use.
 Such materials shall not be used by any agent or employee of the District/Charter for any other purpose, personal, private or proprietary.